Skip to main content

 If any one of these checks fails, treat it as a no-launch decision for that market or payout option.

 Each market file should include the source document, owner, review date, and whether the item is binding rule text or context.
 For U.S. foreign-asset reporting touchpoints, use primary IRS materials.
-In this evidence set, the IRS About Form 8938 page shows a last reviewed date of 31-Mar-2026.
+The IRS About Form 8938 page shows a last reviewed date of 31-Mar-2026.
 If a material question is still unknown, keep launch blocked.

 Document a named default model, a named fallback model, and the trigger to switch.
 A non-product reviewer should be able to identify what applies now, what changes it, and who approves the change.